Mark Twain’s famous quip, that “The report of my death was an exaggeration,” could well apply to Mexico’s energy reform.

 Even though upstream auctions have been put on hold for three years, the government can readily resume them.
 The new government has ambitious targets to reach 2.4 million b/d of oil production by 2024, from 1.8 million b/d today.
 There also are plans to boost natural gas production by 50% in the same period to reach 5.7 Bcf/d by the end of 2024.

 López Obrador has said he will respect all existing contracts, that there will be no nationalizations and that he would refer any disputes be taken before international tribunals.
 There is simply too much private sector investment already committed for any drastic change to take place, according to several analysts and industry sources.

-Although the president last weekend announced deep budget cuts for government entities that oversee the energy industry, the regulators remain independent with their roles intact.
+Although the president recently announced deep budget cuts for government entities that oversee the energy industry, the regulators remain independent with their roles intact.
 Legislation introduced earlier this year by López Obrador’s Morena political coalition, which sought to fold the Comisión Nacional de Hidrocarburos (CNH) and Comisión Reguladora de Energía (CRE) into energy ministry Sener, was withdrawn after an outcry from prominent industry voices.

 “There’s no question of canceling existing contracts,” said editor David Shields of Energía a debate magazine.
 “But that could come later, perhaps in three years or so if production from the [energy reform] contracts fails to reach expectations.”

 The fact is the reform has been easy to criticize, and López Obrador’s opposition to it has gained the president political clout.
 While the reform opened up the energy sector to international oil and gas companies, corruption was rampant at state oil company Petróleos Mexicanos (Pemex) under the previous government of Enrique Peña Nieto.